NHS and social care professionals are invited to ditch the daily commute and work more locally - improving their work-life balance.

 Hertfordshire Partnership University NHS Foundation Trust

-Hertfordshire Partnership University NHS Foundation Trust (HPFT) work with over 3,000 staff who deliver mental health and learning disability services within in-patient settings as well as in the community.
+Hertfordshire Partnership University NHS Foundation Trust (HPFT) works with over 3,000 staff who deliver mental health and learning disability services in the community and in inpatient settings.
 The trust has 23 sites across Hertfordshire and Essex as well as sites in Buckinghamshire and Norfolk.

 We also deliver a range of nationally-commissioned specialist services for children and young people, perinatal services, and medium and low secure learning disabilities services.

 HPFT is an NHS Foundation Trust; this is a type of NHS Trust in England that is an independent legal entity and has unique governance arrangements.
 It has been created to devolve decision making from central government control and it is accountable to local people.